 Can you explain your clinic-based workshops?

 Our clinic-based workshops and programs are a popular aspect of our services.
-This article expands on important aspects of this kind of service as well answers some of the key frequently asked questions.
+This article expands on important aspects of this service

-Parents should note, that our programs are classified as psycho-educational interventions and are not stand alone treatment intervention.
-While the programs and workshops may assist in addressing some psychological presentations of children and young people, they are often one of the recommended steps within a comprehensive intervention plan.
+Parents should note, that our programs are classified as psycho-educational interventions and are not stand alone treatment.
+While the programs and workshops may assist in addressing some psychological presentations of children and young people they are not a treatment program.

 Parents will receive a short email update describing aspects of the workshop such as general activities children participated in, general observations and useful recommendations.
 The email feedbacks are sent out daily or up to 2 days after the workshop, depending on workshop configuration.
 Some of our programs include a pre and post phone consultations with the parent.
 The registration page will make those inclusions clear.

 Parents can request additional verbal feedback by scheduling a telephone consultation with the workshop facilitator.
 The additional feedback is charged in accordance with our schedule of fees as it is not included in the cost of the workshop.
 Unless described on the registration pages.

 Unless otherwise specified, all our programs are for children only.
 No parent is allowed to stay inside the therapeutic rooms during a workshop.
 This is to ensure positive group dynamic and a safe and private environment for participants.
 We ask parents not to insist on this condition as there are no exemptions.